microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

 ## Deploy AKS cluster on Azure Stack HCI and connect it to Azure Arc using PoweShell

-The following README will guide you on how to use the provided PowerShell script to deploy an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster on [Azure Stack HCI](https://docs.microsoft.com/en-us/azure-stack/hci/overview) and connected it as an Azure Arc cluster resource.
+The following guide will guide you on how to use the provided PowerShell script to deploy an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster on [Azure Stack HCI](https://docs.microsoft.com/en-us/azure-stack/hci/overview) and connected it as an Azure Arc cluster resource.

 Azure Kubernetes Service on Azure Stack HCI is an implementation of AKS on-premises using hyperconverged infrastructure operating system that is delivered as an Azure service.